pvtl/coffee-puns/README.md

 (Customer handing over credit card to waiter)
 "Is Paywave ok, or would you prefer pin?"
 "Hmm let me think...this topic can make for a __heated__ and __strong__ debate."

+### Tamper
+(Customer looking through cake cabinet)
+"Hey mate, how fresh are these cakes?"
+"Ahh...I think we got 'em in yes-dy"
+"You don't sound too sure, tell me the truth, you don't want me to lose my __tamper__..."